 We buy their research to use in our market analysis but we also try to get them to endorse our company and products in their reports so that customers will buy from us and investors will think we’re a good bet.

-They aim to provide impartial independent expert analysis but base their research on information we provide.
-At the same time they try to sell us their reports and consultancy services.
+They aim to provide impartial independent expert analysis but base their research on the information we provide.
+At the same time, they try to sell us their reports and consultancy services.

 This does appear to create some potential conflicts of interest…